Text to motion

 Try Uthana's BUCMD model

-For more control over generation parameters, use the text-to-motion-bucmd model:
+For more control over generation parameters, use the diffusion-v2 model (also available: vqvae-v1, flow-matching-v1):

 - Shell